rubinius/rubinius/web/doc/en/bootstrapping.markdown

   7. loader: The compiled version of kernel/loader.rb is run.

-     The final stage setups the life cycle of a ruby process.
+     The final stage sets up the life cycle of a ruby process.
 It starts by connecting the VM to the system, sets up load paths, and reads customization scripts from the home directory.
 It traps signals, and processes command line arguments.